Top 17 Picks

 Another uncommon one, Telekia speciosa is unusual for a tall plant in that it reaches 5 feet quickly and flowers in June, July.
 The yellowish/gold daisy-like blooms attract bees and butterflies.
 It will grow in sun or a lot of shade, and when the blooms are done, I cut back the flowering stems and it produces a large mound of attractive foliage, and sometimes reblooms a bit.

-Penstemon digitalis 'Dark Towers' -Tubular pink blooms in the summer attract hummingbirds and are held above burgundy red leaves.
+Penstemon digitalis 'Dark Towers' -Tubular pink blooms in the summer attract hummingbirds and are held above burgundy red leaves on this 'Beard tongue'.
 Full sun brings out the best color.
-The seed heads are equally as beautiful, lasting well into the autumn.
+The seed heads are equally as beautiful, lasting well into the autumn, when the foliage turns more red.
 30" high.
 Long lived with little maintenance in well drained soil.

 Tradescantia virginiana- This purple/ blue Spiderwort popped up in my garden years ago, seeded in from different colored parents.
 UNLIKE other varieties, this one is NOT terribly invasive.
 It flowers non stop from June through September (some years into November) and hosts bumble and honey bees.
 Not as floppy as other Spiderworts, it can be given a haircut if needed.
 Sun to 3/4 shade, the flowers close up in the afternoon.